StefanKarpinski/JuliaCon2025Talks/Bifold_Splittable_RNG.md

 child_dot = parent_dot + weights[fork_index]
 ```

-That's all:
+That’s all:
-- Get the random weight for the "fork index"
+- Get the random weight for the “fork index”
-- Add it to the parent's dot product
+- Add it to the parent’s dot product

 ---
 # Random weights